-Is there any question about Champagne’s aphrodisiac powers?
-One of the world’s most potent natural aphrodisiacs, it is a symbol of celebration.
+Is there any question about the aphrodisiac power of Champagne?
+Surprisingly, it’s the health benefits of Champagne that help lead to its success as an aphrodisiac.
+(More on that later…) One of the world’s most potent natural aphrodisiacs, it is a symbol of celebration.
 (It should come as no surprise that this delicious little aphrodisiac was the great temptress Marilyn Monroe’s favorite drink.)

 Who can resist a romantic pass when flush with such a delightfully giddy fizz?

-But I’ve saved the best news on Champagne’s aphrodisiac allure for last.
+I’ve saved the best news on Champagne’s aphrodisiac allure for last.
 According to the late Dr. Max Lake, vintner and dedicated researcher of the natural aphrodisiac effects of aromas, the scents of dry Champagnes and sparkling wines, particularly blanc de blancs, replicate the delicate aromas of female pheromones.
 Salut!